 The giant tortoises found in the Seychelles are Aldabra Giant Tortoises which are actually one of the largest types of tortoises on the planet.

-The best place to see giant tortoises in the Seychelles is at Sainte Anne Marine National Park.
+By far, the best place to see giant tortoises in the Seychelles is on Moyenne Island which forms part of the St Anne Marine National Park.

 This national park is made up of 6 small islands just off the northeast coast of Mahé island.
 It has stunning sandy beaches, tropical vegetation and lots of great walking routes.

-This also gives you the best possible chance of seeing the giant tortoises as your experienced guide will know where they like to hang out.
+This also gives you the best possible chance of seeing the giant tortoises as your expert guide will know exactly where they like to hang out.

-Moyenne Island is the best place to see giant tortoises in the Seychelles as it doesn’t get super crowded with tourists.
+Moyenne Island is by far the best place to see giant tortoises in the Seychelles as it doesn’t get super crowded with tourists.

 Check out Moyenne Island in the video below to see what it has to offer: